AAFC-Lethbridge-Bioinformatics-Support/Beebiome-Data-Portal-NCBI-Download/README.md

 # 📚 NCBI-Download

+### This is an alternative download method that was developed and is not used currently
 Downloads biosamples and biosample-related xmls from NCBI using forked [entrezpy](https://entrezpy.readthedocs.io "Entrezpy offical docs") for Beebiome data portal.

 ## 🧰 Usage